tridvankahraman/meta-portfolio/README.md

 ## 🔒 Confidentiality Notice

-This documentation is strictly intended for showcasing personal contributions and development discipline.
+- This documentation is strictly intended for showcasing personal contributions and development discipline.
-All technical references have been carefully generalized — project names and module identifiers are anonymized where necessary.
+- All technical references have been carefully generalized — **project names and module identifiers are anonymized** where necessary.
-No proprietary source code, internal algorithms, or trade secrets are shared in any form.
+- **No proprietary source code**, internal algorithms, or trade secrets are shared in any form.
-All logs and descriptions fully comply with company NDAs and security practices.
+- All logs and descriptions **fully comply with company NDAs** and security practices.
 No proprietary or sensitive data is exposed.

 ---